operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 ## The size of my Operator bundle is too big.
 What can I do?

-If your bundle is too large, there are a few things you could try.
+If your bundle is too large, there are a few things you can try:

-* Consider reducing the number of [CRD versions][k8s-crd-versions] supported in your Operator
-* Deprecate or reduce the number of supported API versions.
-It is a good idea to have a clear plan for deprecation and removal of old CRDs versions when a new ones get added, see [Kubernetes API change practices][k8s-api-change].
-Also, refer to the [Kubernetes API conventions][k8s-api-convention].
+  * Reducing the number of [CRD versions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#specify-multiple-versions) supported in your Operator by deprecating and then removing older API versions.
+It is a good idea to have a clear plan for deprecation and removal of old CRDs versions when a new ones get added, see [Kubernetes API change practices](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md).
+Also, refer to the [Kubernetes API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md).
-* Reduce the verbosity of your API documentation. (_We do not recommend eliminating documenting the APIs_)
+  * Reduce the verbosity of your API documentation.
+(We do not recommend eliminating documenting the APIs)

 [k8s-crd-versions]: https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#specify-multiple-versions